v0id-user/tcoder/fly/README.md

 1. You need to transcode a video
 2. Your code calls the Fly Machines API to create a new machine
-3. The machine starts up and runs FFmpeg
+3. The machine starts up and downloads the input video from R2 storage
-4. When FFmpeg finishes, the process exits
+4. FFmpeg transcodes the video (may generate multiple quality variants)
+5. Transcoding outputs are uploaded back to R2 storage
+6. A webhook notification is sent to your Worker API with completion status and output URLs
+7. Temporary files are cleaned up
-5. The machine automatically stops
+8. The process exits and the machine automatically stops
-6. You stop paying
+9. You stop paying

 No machines running = no cost.
 Only pay when work is happening.